AkintolaOlasubomi/Aiplane-Crashes/README.md

 - Blank Cells: Filled in all blanks with “Unknown”
 - The location columns contained Cities, States, Countries, Islands.
 I only needed the countries, so I got it extracted using split to column and checked for their validity using python in Jupyter notebook.
 - The Summary did not give a precise information as to what caused the aircrashes.
 I had to extract causes using keywords and categorize them into clusters.
-  - The causes were categorized into Nine namely;
+  - The causes were categorized into Ten namely;
     - Overshot Runway: To fly or taxi beyond the runway during takeoff or landing.
     - Weather Condition: Crashes caused by terrible weather such as snowstorms and rainstorms.
     - Mechanical Failure: Malfunction of an airplane component